-In Gain, you can create and schedule content for Twitter accounts, including Twitter cards, one or multiple photos, videos and animated GIFs.
-In this article, we will go over everything you need to know about posting on your Twitter channels.
+In Gain, you can create and schedule content for Twitter accounts, including Twitter cards, one or multiple photos, videos, and animated GIFs.
+This article will go over everything you need to know about posting on your Twitter channels.

-To create new content make sure your Twitter channel(s) has been connected successfully first.
-You will know the channels are correctly connected because it will show up under Channels in the Filters panel.
-Then, click on the +New Content button or hover over the date in the calendar and click on the New Content icon.
+First, to create new content, make sure your Twitter accounts are connected successfully.
+You will know the channels are correctly connected because they will show up under Social Channels in the Filters panel.
+Then, click on the +New Content button or hover over the calendar’s date and click on the New Content icon.

 Specifications for Twitter

 You can upload MP4 or MOV files, JPG, PNG, and GIF images to Twitter.

 - Image file sizes vary, but the standard is between 3MB and 5MB.

 - Video files can be up to 512MB in size and 140 seconds in duration.
 The video duration has a hard limit, so you can’t upload videos with a fraction of a second over the time limit.

 - Twitter's character limit is 280 for English, Spanish, and Portuguese.